AutoByteus/browser_docker/README.md

     *   **VNC:** Connect your VNC client to `localhost:5900` (or your custom port).
 No password is required.
     *   **Chrome Debugging:** The browser's remote debugging port is available at `localhost:9223` (or your custom port).

-3.  **Customization and Troubleshooting Port Conflicts:**
+3.  **Customization and Troubleshooting:**

+    **Screen Resolution:**
+    The default screen resolution is `1920x1080x24`.
+You can override this using the `--resolution` flag.
+The format is `WIDTHxHEIGHTxDEPTH`.
+    ```bash
+    # Run with a custom resolution of 1366x768
+    ./run-container.sh --resolution 1366x768x24
+    ```

+    **Port Conflicts:**
     If you get a "port is already allocated" error, you can specify different host ports using flags:
     ```bash
-    # Run VNC on host port 5901 and the debug port on 9224
+    # Run VNC on host port 5902 and the debug port on 9224
     ./run-container.sh --vnc-port 5902 --debug-port 9224
     ```

+    **Other Customizations:**
     You can also specify a custom tag or container name:
     ```bash
     # Run a specific version and give the container a custom name